CharlieLee04/InfloTechTest/README.md

 * Implement authentication and login based on the users being stored.
 * Implement bundling of static assets.
 * Update the data access layer to use a real database, and implement database schema migrations.

+    Data access layer has been updated to be fully asynchronous.

 ### 6. Future-Proof the Application (Platform)